Summary: in this tutorial, you’ll learn about the arithmetic operators in C for performing arithmetic calculations.

 Code language: C++ (cpp)

-In this example, the increment operator assign x to y and add one to x.
+In this example, the increment operator assigns x to y and adds one to x.

 #include <stdio.h>